StadGent/fractal_styleguide_gent-base/components/21-atoms/field-message/README.md

 * A field message must have the aria-role=alert attribute so content updates are read automatically in case of ajax- or frontend validation.
 * Error messages should be as specific as possible, the item that is in error is identified and the error is described to the user in text.
 [See WCAG 2.0 success criterion 3.3.1. error identification](https://www.w3.org/TR/UNDERSTANDING-WCAG20/minimize-error-identified.html)
+* The field that causes an error message has the aria-invalid=true attribute.